Who is Amir Khan? I'm A Celebrity... Get Me Out Of Here! 2017 profile

 - When is I’m a Celebrity… Get Me Out Of Here!
 2017 on ITV?

+Is Amir single?
+No, Amir is married to Faryal Makhdoom, with whom he has a daughter

+He says: “I’ve been in boxing for a long time.
+And I’ve got a fight next year but I wanted to give this a go.
+It’s very different to boxing and obviously I am not going to be punched in the face whilst I do this!
+I am most looking forward to getting away from the world and from everything, not having a phone, spending time with myself and getting to know some new people.
+It will also be nice to be able to say to my children ‘I did that.'”

-Biography: As a boxing champion from Manchester, Amir Khan first stormed onto the professional scene in 2008 after enjoying a successful junior career.
+Biography: As a boxing champion from Manchester, Amir Khan first stormed onto the professional scene in 2008 after enjoying a successful junior career, winning an Olympic silver medal in 2004.
 He’s since won 31 fights out of his 35, held many famous titles including light-welterweight world champion and become very popular both in and outside of the ring.
 He;’s been ranked in the top ten boxers of all time “pound for pound” by a number of publications in recent years.

+With my 4 month pregnant wife, after sorting out all the issues.
+Closing the year with a happy ending 🙏 pic.twitter.com/S1IJPYGfdQ

 Outside of the ring, Khan is known for his philanthropy and work with charitable organisations as well as promoting mixed martial arts.